ossf/wg-securing-software-repos/docs/package-deletion-policies.md

 For example PyPI maintains [TestPyPI](https://test.pypi.org/) to allow users to try distribution tools and processes without affecting the real PyPI.
 A test instance does not necessarily eliminate the need for a package deletion policy because mistakes can still be made, but it does allow for users to experiment without leaving junk packages on the main instance.

+### Other Edge Cases

+Some package registries allow for users to be deleted, so a package could theoretically exist without an owner.
+Under what conditions would such a package be deleted?

+Maybe your package registry would benefit from a list of deleted packages for auditing purposes.

+Take some time to consider your ecosystem's edge cases.
+Do some testing.
+Implement things that would be helpful for your users or your administrators.

 ## Deletion Alternatives